-Lightning tip #4: Create an App that contains the tabs your salespeople need.
+Lightning tip #12: Create an App that contains the tabs your salespeople need.
 Give it a meaningful logo to make the app easy to identify.

-There’s fewer highlighted apps; and those that are visible, are easy to identify.
+There are fewer highlighted apps; and those that are visible, are easy to identify.

-6. Decide if the Quarterly Performance Goal is for you
+13. Decide if the Quarterly Performance Goal is for you

-All salespeople want to measure their sales against target.
+All salespeople want to measure sales against their target.